Tom Cruise Should Win Oscar?

 Q: What is an Academy Award?

 A: The Academy Award, also known as the Oscar, is an annual award ceremony honoring outstanding achievements in the film industry.
-It is considered one of the most prestigious awards in the field.
+It is considered the most prestigious award in the field.

+Q: How many times has Tom Cruise been nominated for an Oscar?

+A: Tom Cruise has been nominated for an Academy Award three times throughout his career.
+He received nominations for his roles in “Born on the Fourth of July,” “Jerry Maguire,” and “Magnolia.”

 Q: Why hasn’t Tom Cruise won an Oscar yet?